Miss-Inputs/GeoGuessr-maps/README.md

 ### [NSW Transport Stops](https://www.geoguessr.com/maps/672864588a593cd5d6bd9bca)

-All the bus stops from https://opendata.transport.nsw.gov.au/data/dataset/timetables-complete-gtfs, which also includes random coach "stops" in the middle of nowhere… hrm.
+All the bus stops from https://opendata.transport.nsw.gov.au/data/dataset/timetables-complete-gtfs, minus "stops" that only have school bus services, which are for the most part random roads in the middle of nowhere and are not bus stops in the slightest.

 ## Other converted points